University of Calgary Solar Car Team: Design and construction

 The University of Calgary's sixth generation vehicle looked to make significant improvements of their cruiser class vehicle while keeping practicality their main focus.
 The team started the design phase in 2016 and crafted a catamaran inspired frame to help increase aerodynamics and reduce weight.
 Furthermore, the team implemented NACA ducts and fans to greatly improve on battery cooling performance.
 Another main focus was on the "every-day" user by implementing a touch-screen centre console info-tainment system, cupholders, back up cameras as well as speakers.
-The team also implemented a sophisticated charging system that includes the electric vehicle standard SAE-J1772 connector which allows the car to do level 1 or 2 type charging from the wall.
+The team also implemented a sophisticated charging system that includes the electric vehicle standard SAE-J1772 connector which allows the car to do Level 1 or 2 charging from the wall.

 2019 FSGP

-After a 3-year build cycle, the University of Calgary Solar Car team raced the Schulich Elysia at the Formula Sun Grand Prix 2019 held at the Circuit of the Americas in Austin, Texas.
-This was the first year that the competition had a separate MOV (Multi-Occupancy Vehicle) category and the team finished first place in this class and fourth place overall out of 17 teams, completing 122 laps.
+After a 3-year build cycle, the University of Calgary Solar Car team raced Schulich Elysia at the 2019 Formula Sun Grand Prix held at the Circuit of the Americas in Austin, Texas.
+This was the first year that the competition had a separate MOV (Multi-Occupancy Vehicle) category and the team finished 1st place in its class and 4th place overall out of 17 teams, completing 122 laps.
 Their fastest lap was 5:05.971.